sjoerd-verhagen/hellofresh-seasonality-spain/index.md

 ## 🔍 Key Questions

 **Part 1: Descriptive Statistics**
-- Produce Seasonality in Spain
+- 1.1 Produce Seasonality in Spain
-- What fresh ingredients are most common in HelloFresh Spain’s vegetarian recipes?
+- 1.1 What fresh ingredients are most common in HelloFresh Spain’s vegetarian recipes?

 **Part 2: Exploring new possibilities for more local, plant-forward menus**
-- 2.1 What % of recipes are seasonal each month?
-What is the Seasonality Trend? (which months could use some love?)
+- 2.1 How seasonal are HelloFresh recipes each month?
+Tracking trends and spotting low-season months
 - 2.2 Freshness Index: Spotting Overused and Underused Ingredients
-- 2.3 Which are the ‘forgotten’ vegetables?
-Where is there a lot of potential?
+- 2.3 What’s Driving the Winter Freshness Gap?

 ---